Application Information

 Follow Up

-Within six months of being awarded funding, successful applicants must provide the Trust with a report on how the funding awarded has helped them to develop as a musician.
-You can submit this via the testimonials form on our website.
-A photo is most welcome.
+Within 6-12 months of being awarded funding, successful applicants must provide the Trust with a report on how the funding awarded was used and the impact of it.
+You can submit feedback via the testimonials form on our website.
+A photo is most welcome, as is a link to a website.

-This follow up information may be made available on the Trust Website as evidence on how the Trust is meeting its objectives.
+This feedback may be made available on the Trust website and in our annual report as evidence of how the Trust is meeting its objectives.
+It may also be used on our social media channels.

 Application Form